hunteke/temoa/docs/source/Documentation.rst

 The :code:`Demand` parameter allows the modeler to define the total end-use demand levels for all periods.
 In combination with the :code:`Efficiency` parameter, this parameter is the most important because without it, the rest of model has no incentive to build anything.
-In terms of the system map, this parameter specifies the far right.
+This parameter specifies the end-use demands that appear at the far right edge of the system diagram.

 To specify the distribution of demand, look to the :code:`DemandDefaultDistribution` (DDD) and :code:`DemandSpecificDistribution`